Veterans and Service Members

-Provides advanced surgical/medical services as well as intensive treatment for PTSD and mild TBI for post 911 era service members and veterans injured during combat operations or while training for service.
-Participants in the program will receive the personalized “wrap around” care for which UCLA Operation Mend is known.
-All care, travel and accommodations are arranged and provided for AT NO COST to Operation Mend patients and their families.
+UCLA Operation Mend provides advanced surgical/medical services as well as intensive treatment for PTSD and mild TBI for post 9/11 era service members and veterans injured during combat operations or while training for service.
+Participants in the program will receive the personalized care for which UCLA Operation Mend is known.
+All care, travel and accommodations are arranged and provided for at no cost to Operation Mend patients and their families.

 Boot Campaign (www.bootcampaign.org/reboot/)

 Provides funding to world-class physical and mental wellness programs for Traumatic Brain Injury (TBI), Post Traumatic Stress Disorder (PTSD), chronic pain, addiction, and insomnia.
 By removing financial barriers, our service men and women can receive the treatment that they deserve and have earned.